chris-haggard/QuantDynPI/README.md

 ```

 #### Input file
 - Gamma must be specified.
 It has no effect for (T)RPMD/Classical.
-A gamma of <0.0 will mean CMD/QCMD will not be adaibatically separated (for grid based calculations)
+A gamma of <0.0 will mean CMD/QCMD will not be adiabatically separated (for grid based calculations)

 #### Adding a test